FullScreenShenanigans/FullScreenPokemon/docs/pokemon-creation.md

 const pokemonLevel: number = 10;
 const pokemon: IPokemon = FSP.equations.newPokemon({
     level: pokemonLevel,
-    title: pokemonTitle
+    title: pokemonTitle,
 });
 const pokemon: IPokemon = FSP.equations.newPokemon({
     item: "Potion".split(""),
     level: pokemonLevel,
-    moves: [{
+    moves: [
+        {
             title: "Ember",
             remaining: FSP.constants.moves.byName.Ember.pp,
-        uses: FSP.constants.moves.byName.Ember.pp
+            uses: FSP.constants.moves.byName.Ember.pp,
-        }],
+        },
+    ],
-    title: pokemonTitle
+    title: pokemonTitle,
 });
 ```

 ### Wild Pokemon Encounter

 The steps for creating a Pokemon in a wild Pokemon encounter are:

 1. The `chooseWildPokemonForBattle` function is run.
    The grass `IMap` and `IArea` determine which wild Pokemon can be encountered by looking at the current location which is an object labeled `areas` that includes an object `wildPokemon` that holds what Pokemon can be found along with appearance rates.
 2. After selecting a valid wild Pokemon that can be encountered `chooseRandomWildPokemon` is called and chooses a Pokemon from the list of valid Pokemon based on the chance of encountering that wild Pokemon.
 3. Next, `createPokemon` is called which sets up an object of type `INewPokemon` containing information on the level and title of the chosen Pokemon.
 4. `newPokemon` is called creating and returning the wild encountered Pokemon.